cazBlue/AIEFramework/README.md

   - OpenGl core using OpenGL Loader Generator - version 4_4
   - GLFW (for managing basic OpenGL window and controls)
-  - GLM (for mathematics)
+  - GLM (for mathematics) - apply scalar fix from https://github.com/g-truc/glm/issues/325
-  - STB (for simple image loading) - updated with scalar fix see https://github.com/g-truc/glm/issues/325
+  - STB (for simple image loading)
   - FBX SDK 2015.1 (for the optional FBXLoader library for loading FBX models)

 Setup: